nimblehq/ios-templates/.github/wiki/Project-Configurations.md

 }
 ```

 During the development process, all functionalities and frameworks are available in the application.
-However, there can be situations when the developer turns on some features for a particular environment without creating separate modules for the application.
-In these cases, taking advantage of `Active Compilation Conditions` by declaring a condition to include or exclude code is the recommended solution.
+However, there can be situations when the developers just want to turn on some features for a particular environment without creating separate modules for the application.
+In these cases, declaring a condition to include or exclude code using `Active Compilation Conditions` is the recommended solution.

 ```swift
 #if DEBUG